jlevy/og-equity-compensation/README.md

   these companies are usually formed in Delaware, so legalities of all this are defined in Delaware law.
-- Loosely, one way to think about all this is that a company is a set of contracts, negotiated over time between people and enforced by the government, that align interests of a group of people in creating things customers are willing to pay for.
+- Loosely, one way to think about all this is that a company is a set of contracts, negotiated over time between people and enforced by the government, that aligns the interests of a group of people in creating things customers are willing to pay for.
   A key part of these contacts is precisely tracking ownership.
   Historically, this has been done a few ways, depending on the size and nature of the company, but possibly the most effective way when a lot of people are involved, is via